 Former Federal Prosecutors and FBI Agents Serving Clients Nationwide

-At Oberheiden P.C., we bring centuries of experience to representing individuals and businesses in FBI investigations.
+At Oberheiden P.C., we bring notable experience to representing individuals and businesses in FBI investigations.
 We have successfully represented numerous clients in investigations across the country, and we have assisted clients in responding to countless FBI subpoenas.
 Additionally, several of our attorneys previously served as prosecutors with the U.S. Department of Justice (DOJ), and we have several former senior FBI agents available to assist our clients during their investigations as well.
 This includes:

 - A Former Unit Chief of the FBI Criminal Investigative Division in Washington D.C. and Acting Section Chief of the FBI’s Transnational Organized Crime task force